Laf111/WiiUFtpServer/README.md

   <img src="timestamps.png">
 </p>

-- The FTP method used is I/O multiplexing (single threaded non-blocking I/O).
+- The FTP method used is I/O multiplexing (single threaded non-blocking I/O) like the orginal software (ftpii).

 #
 # BUILD :